Couple discovers what appears to be a ‘globster’ on the Oregon coast - NewsBreak

 Lynn took a video and posted it on Facebook to ask if anyone knew what it was.

-Friends started chiming in saying it appeared to be a “globster,” the name given to large, decomposing marine animals that have washed ashore in the past and appear to be covered in fur.See how Portland ranked on a list of the safest U.S. cities
+Friends started chiming in saying it appeared to be a “globster,” the name given to large, decomposing marine animals that have washed ashore in the past and appear to be covered in fur.California roads are worst in the country, new analysis finds

 If it is a globster, Tegner and Lynn are perhaps one of only a handful of people in the world who’ve reported finding one.